-Workstream 1: the 2015 agreement
+Workstream 1: The 2015 agreement

-At COP 18, the COP decided that the ADP will consider elements for a draft negotiating text of the 2015 agreement no later than at its session to be held in conjunction with COP 20 with a view to making available a negotiating text before May 2015.
-At COP 19, the COP requested the ADP to accelerate its development of the 2015 agreement and further elaborate, beginning at its first session in 2014, elements for a draft negotiating text, taking into consideration its work, including, inter alia, on mitigation, adaptation, finance, technology development and transfer, capacity-building and transparency of action and support.
+Technology development and transfer is one of the key elements being considered by the ADP in the development of the 2015 agreement, along with mitigation, adaptation, finance, transparency of action and support, and capacity-building.
+At COP 18, the COP decided that the ADP will consider elements for a draft negotiating text no later than at its session to be held in conjunction with COP 20 with a view to making available a negotiating text before May 2015.
+At COP 19, the COP requested the ADP to accelerate its development of the 2015 agreement and further elaborate, beginning at its first session in 2014, elements for a draft negotiating text, taking into consideration its work on, inter alia, the key elements as identified above.

-Workstream 2: pre-2020 ambition
+Workstream 2: Pre-2020 ambition

-Also in Warsaw, the ADP requested the secretariat to organize technical expert meetings (TEMs) at each of the sessions of the ADP in 2014 to share policies, practices and technologies and address the necessary finance, technology and capacity building.
+Technology development and transfer is also central to Workstream 2, as technology can play a crucial role in enhancing mitigation ambition.
+At COP 19, the COP decided to accelerate activities under the workplan on enhancing mitigation ambition by, inter alia, intensifying the technical examination of opportunities for actions with high mitigation potential.
+This examination would have a focus on the implementation of policies, practices and technologies that are substantial, scalable and replicable.
+Also at COP 19, the ADP requested the secretariat to organize technical expert meetings (TEMs) at each of the sessions of the ADP in 2014 to share policies, practices and technologies and address the necessary finance, technology and capacity-building.
 TEMs aim at demonstrating how mitigation opportunities can be seized, how barriers to implementation on the ground can be effectively addressed and how the high mitigation potential can be turned into reality, scaled up and replicated.
-The first TEMs were launched during the March session in 2014, focussing on opportunities for action on renewable energy and energy efficiency.
+The first TEMs were launched during the March session in 2014, focusing on opportunities for action on renewable energy and energy efficiency.

 Establishment and operationalization of the Technology Mechanism